Authorities investigating stabbing at Suffolk Superior Court

 BOSTON (WHDH) - Authorities are investigating after a man was stabbed at Suffolk Superior Court on Wednesday.

+State police say a preliminary investigation suggests the assailant or assailants fled the courthouse immediately after the incident.

-The second floor of the building has been shut down as detectives, and members of the agency’s crime scene services section investigate and process the scene.
+The second floor of the building was shut down while detectives and members of the agency’s crime scene services section processed the scene.

+Investigators are working to determine what type of weapon was used and how the assailant or assailants got it into the courthouse.

 No arrests have been made in connection with the incident.